cul/ac-academiccommons/README.md

 # Academic Commons 3.0

-## Checking out and working with a local development instance of Academic Commons 3.x.x
+## Checking out and working with a local development instance

 CURRENT RECOMMENDED VERSION OF RUBY: 2.3.3